Last Updated On: April 20th, 2020

 Learn all about spring-blooming Grape Hyacinths, also known as Muscari, in this gardener's guide with a plant profile.

-Season after season, clusters of Grape Hyacinth (Muscari) grace our spring gardens with their presence.
+Season after season, Grape Hyacinth (Muscari) grace our gardens with their presence.

-With their unassuming stature compared to that of their taller spring-flowering friends, Muscari makes wonderful companion plants due to their vivid pops of color.
+With their unassuming stature compared to that of their taller spring-flowering friends, Muscari make wonderful companion plants due to their vivid pops of color.

 Plus, they like to multiply.
 A lot.